Importance of the spectral gap in estimating ground-state energies: Introduction

 \subsection{Discussion}

+Our first main result was that the addition of even an inverse-polynomially small spectral gap takes the complexity of precisely estimating the ground-state energy of a local Hamiltonian from $\pQMA=\PSPACE$ to $\pPGQMA=\PP$.
+Note that this result also implies a difference between the case of no spectral gap and a constant spectral gap.
+Therefore, we have given a \emph{provable setting} where the difference in complexity between two problems is attributable entirely to the spectral gap.

-As mentioned above, we now consider the $\pPGQMA$-complete problem of precisely estimating the ground-state energy of a local Hamiltonian that is promised to have an inverse-polynomial spectral gap.
+Our second main result concerned a modification of the same problem of precisely estimating the ground-state energy of a local Hamiltonian promised to have an inverse-polynomial spectral gap.
 When additionally promised that there exists a classical description of a circuit to prepare a state whose energy is exponentially close to the ground-state energy, our results show that the complexity of the problem does not get weaker.
 Specifically, we show that the class $\pPGQCMA$ is equivalent to $\pPGQMA$.

 The above equivalence result is in sharp contrast with the belief $\pQCMA\neq \pQMA$ in the non-spectral-gapped case.
 This inequality follows from the conjecture that $\NP^\PP \neq\PSPACE$, which, if false, would lead to a collapse of the counting hierarchy.
 The inequality $\pQCMA\neq \pQMA$ rules out the possibility of there being polynomial-size circuits to prepare ground states of local Hamiltonians to exponential precision, since otherwise the prover could simply supply a description of such a circuit.
 Our equivalence result that $\pPGQMA = \pPGQCMA$ is consistent with the following intriguing conjecture about the circuit-complexity of ground states of low-energy Hamiltonians, although it does not imply the conjecture.